-Figure 48: Neighborhood Proposed Zoning Four Corners West
+Figure 48: Neighborhood Proposed Zoning Four Corners West [Figure to be Updated with Planning Board Draft]

-- Encourage property assembly of the single-use commercial properties in this neighborhood to create a consistent block pattern that facilitates a new street network or linear open spaces that promote new development opportunities. - Concentrate taller buildings towards University Boulevard and lower building heights towards existing detached residential properties. - Locate structured parking, either above or below grade, that minimizes street exposures. - With future redevelopment of the Safeway grocery store, provide a minimum 0.25-acre privately owned public space, consistent with the characteristics of a neighborhood green. - If properties are redeveloped individually, the following design parameters must be considered: - Ensure consistent building frontages for new development. - o Incorporate a visual landmark or public art that contributes to creating a sense of place.
+- Encourage property assembly of the single-use commercial properties in this neighborhood to create a consistent block pattern that facilitates a new street network or linear open spaces that promote new development opportunities. - Concentrate taller buildings towards University Boulevard and lower building heights towards existing detached residential properties. - Locate structured parking, either above or below grade, that minimizes street exposures. - With future redevelopment of the Safeway grocery store, provide a minimum 0.25-acre privately owned public space, consistent with the characteristics of a neighborhood green. - If properties are redeveloped individually, the following design parameters must be considered: - o Ensure consistent building frontages for new development. - o Incorporate a visual landmark or public art that contributes to creating a sense of place. - Redevelopment should incorporate frontage zone improvements, such as building entrances, street furniture, sidewalk cafés, retail displays, landscaping, or other items- as determined through the regulatory review process-on property outside the public right-of-way along the southern edge of eastbound University Boulevard.